BIGMAC6969/3D-Alter-Design/README.md

 # 3D-Alter-Design
-Stl file of an alter i designed
+alter_design v4 is  Stl file of an alter i designed
+A picture of the before polishing of the alter ( refer alter1) ALter2.jpeg file is the alter after polishing and fitting.